 |IMDA Grant Schemes|

 Application for Production Assistance (Film) is twice a year, while application for Development Assistance (Short Film) is once a year.
 Both are via call-for-proposals.
 More information is available here: 2017 Call-for-Proposal

 |New Talent Feature Grant (NTFG)|

 NTFG supports first and second-time filmmakers in developing feature films.
 Application is on an annual basis, via call-for-proposals.
-Click here for more details.
+More information is available here: 2017 Call-for-Proposal

 |Film Mentorship Initiative (FMI)|